TheLiveitup34/liveblog/content/categories/games/_index.md

 ---
-title: Example Category
+title: Games
-description: A description of this category
+description: A collection of games and gaming-related content.
 image:

 # Badge style